omnine/peas/README.md

-# PEAS
+# ActiveSync Load Test

-PEAS is a Python 2 library and command line application for running commands on an ActiveSync server e.g. Microsoft Exchange.
+This project is based on PEAS, which is a Python 2 library and command line application for running commands on an ActiveSync server e.g. Microsoft Exchange.
 It is based on [research](https://labs.mwrinfosecurity.com/blog/accessing-internal-fileshares-through-exchange-activesync) into Exchange ActiveSync protocol by Adam Rutherford and David Chismon of MWR.

+I upgraded it to use Python 3.

 ## Prerequisites

-* `python` is Python 2, otherwise use `python2`
 * Python [Requests](http://docs.python-requests.org/) library

 ## Significant source files

 Path | Functionality
 --- | ---
+`peas/as_load_test.py` | The command line application for load test.
-`peas/__main__.py` | The command line application.
+`peas/__main__.py` | The original command line application.
 `peas/peas.py` | The PEAS client class that exclusively defines the interface to PEAS.
 `peas/py_activesync_helper.py` | The helper functions that control the interface to pyActiveSync.
 `peas/pyActiveSync/client` | The pyActiveSync EAS command builders and parsers.